pmarguinaud/fxtran/ARTICLE.md

 We see here that an identifier may be split across multiple lines, using `&` lines continuators.
 To cope with this possibility, it is necessary to introduce this extra `n` tag, which stands for a piece of identifier.

-The important thing to remember from this section is that fxtran output is a syntax tree describing the FORTRAN source code structure, but which also contains the original document and its layout.
+The important thing to remember from this section is that fxtran output is a syntax tree describing the full FORTRAN source code structure with the finest level of detail, but which also contains the original document and its layout.

 ## FORTRAN code refactoring